phac-nml/pipeline-standards/README.md

 *This document is in-progress and should be considered as a **DRAFT** that is subject to change at any time.*

 This document describes the specification for developing [IRIDA Next][irida-next] Nextflow pipelines.
-This follows many of the recommendations from the [nfcore pipeline schema][nfcore-pipeline-schema].

 - [1.
 Input](#1-input)
   * [1.1.
 Default samplesheet](#11-default-samplesheet)